SAFCSP-Team/access-modifier/README.md

-# For Loop
+# Access modifier

 ### Objective

-In this project, our main goal is to understand how to build a class with specified aceess modifiers and how to access private properities using methods.
+In this project, our main goal is to understand how to build a class with specified access modifiers and how to access private properties using methods.

 ### Problem

-Build employees class with the mentioned private properity and method below:
+Build employees class, with the mentioned private property and method below:

 ### Implementation

-- In `Employee` class:
+- In the `Employee` class:

-1. Declatre private salary
+1. Declare private salary

-2. Declatre setSalary(newSalary){} to access and update salary propetiry
+2. Declare setSalary(newSalary){} to access and update salary property

-- In `main` function:
+- In the `main` function:

-3. Call setSalary(){} method and pass the new salary in the function parameter to access and update salary propetiry
+3. Call setSalary(){} method and pass the new salary in the function parameter to access and update the salary property

-Ouput of this project should be as below:
+The output of this project should be as follows:

 ```
 ID: 1